kdmonroe/PhillyPotholes/_posts/2019-05-13-folium-charts.md

 toc_sticky: true
 ---

-## Philadelpia Potholes By Status - Geography
+## Philadelpia Potholes By Status - Points Cluster
-The point map below indicates the potholes reported to the city's 311 hotline (within the past 60 days).
-Zooming in further indicates whether individual holes were resolved, visualizing their status as either Open or Closed.
+The cluster point map below indicates the potholes reported to the city's 311 hotline (within the past 60 days).
+Zooming in further indicates whether individual holes were resolved, visualizing their status as either Open or Closed by color and tooltip.

 <div id="folium-chart-1"></div>